 The story of Elms’ metamorphosis into Masood speaks of a man quick to perceive racial slights and rejections.
 The racism he may have experienced does not excuse him: few are the people who turn from victims into homicidal perpetrators.
 However, as Judge Charles Kemp observed when sentencing Masood afterthe Northiam knife attack, it is a significant part of the explanation.
 Claims that “we’ll never know” how he evolved into the man behind the wheel must, therefore, be critiqued according to whether they are offered in recognition of the complexities at work, or with disingenuous intent to protect white societies from scrutiny.

 According to Ofsted, the “fundamental British values” it is our job to instil are “democracy, the rule of law, individual liberty, and mutual respect for, and tolerance of, those with different faiths and beliefs, and for those without faith”.
 On all of these counts, Elms/Masood ended up un-Britishly wanting – by reactive choice, it would seem.
-Many of these values are common to several nationalities if, indeed, they need to be nationalised at all.
-Their characterisation as a means of in/exclusion risks creating a potentially corrosive them-and-us dynamic.
+Many of these values are so transnational, one wonders whether they need to be nationalised at all.
+Their characterisation as such potentially creates a corrosive means of in/exclusion.

 Inclusion and its obverse require uncomfortable degrees of self-examination, and acknowledgement of the power asymmetries from which we, possibly, benefit.
 Liberals who believe them/ourselves to be without prejudice are not necessarily anti-racists; indeed, as Peele reminds us, educated folks wearing tolerance like sandwich-boards can, sometimes, be among the worst offenders.
 Addressing this is never more vital than when doing so remains as inconsequential for some as it can be life-determining for others.